What is Backhaul Alaska?

 Backhaul Alaska coordinates the hauling of harmful waste and materials out of rural Alaska communities and, by ensuring responsible recycling, returns them to the World’s Circular Economy.
 To help support the Program, an expanded role as a waste service for agencies, businesses, and development projects doing business in rural Alaska is planned, as is a value chain return service for Product Stewardship initiatives.

 Why is Backhaul Alaska Needed?

-There is no safe way to discard hazardous wastes in rural Alaska, and backhauling is expensive and logistically difficult.
+There is no safe way to discard harmful wastes in rural Alaska, and backhauling is expensive and logistically difficult.
 A well-coordinated statewide backhaul program will reduce risks to health and the environment, stretch rural Alaska’s limited dollar, and protect subsistence resources.